Best Practices for Shipping Dangerous Goods

 Certain types of dangerous goods could be banned from certain countries, so you should confirm that you can import what you are sending before you proceed.
 Although a country may accept these dangerous goods, there’s still a possibility that there are no carriers would be willing to ship the goods there.
 Shippers usually provide a list of dangerous items including aerosols, weapons, and flammable materials which are often regulated by import countries and air freight providers, so make sure you know if your shipment contains any of these before you send it.

-Some Dangerous Goods Can’t Be Shipped by Air
+Don’t Ship Dangerous Goods by Air

-Due to IATA’s dangerous goods list, many products can’t be shipped via air freight.
-These goods would then need to be shipped via ground freight.
-While this will be a much cheaper option for you, it will take a lot longer for the customer to receive their products.
-Certain batteries, such as standalone power packs and disconnected batteries, are a problem for many shippers.
-If you are shipping batteries, always research beforehand what the shipping limits are, as they change often, can put people at risk, and can also land your company fines from foreign governments who are cracking down on undeclared dangerous goods shipments.
+For ecommerce brands with electronic devices, cameras, cosmetics and perfumes, dangerous goods shipments can pose a problem if they need to ship products quickly.
+If you have any components that are considered dangerous goods, always research beforehand what the shipping limits are, as they change often, can put people at risk, and can also land your company fines from foreign governments who are cracking down on undeclared dangerous goods shipments.
 Being unaware of the rules and regulations is not an acceptable reason for errors when shipping dangerous goods.
 You have to make sure you are in compliance with the law when shipping these goods.

 Double Check Your Documentation

-Most dangerous goods shipments need a hazard label identifying the risk coming from the package, and a UN-number identifying the type of dangerous good in the shipment.
+Most dangerous goods shipments need a hazard label identifying the risk coming from the package, and a UN-number identifying the type of dangerous goods in the shipment.
 Potential hazards are usually identified in the Safety Data Sheet (SDS), also called a Material Safety Data Sheet, or MSDS.
 If you are shipping aerosols, batteries, or a fragile container your shipment will also require additional stickers and labels to show this on the box.
 All hazard labels should be clear and easy for anyone to see.

 Source: Federal Aviation Administration